About Amy Fogelman, MD

 Amy G. Fogelman, MD is Board Certified in Internal Medicine with 17 years of experience seeing patients at ambulatory practices in the Boston area.
 She graduated with a BA in Biology from Wesleyan University in Connecticut and MD from Boston University School of Medicine.
 She completed her Internship and Residency at Harvard Medical School’s Beth Israel Deaconess Medical Center in Boston and a Chief Residency in Primary Care at the Veterans Affairs Hospital in West Roxbury.
 She has been awarded prizes in clinical excellence and leadership at Massachusetts General Hospital (MGH).

 Amy’s career has been notable for her advocacy efforts.
 She was the Executive Director of Communications for the COVID-19 Action Coalition of Massachusetts.
 She now serves on the Board of the Huntington’s Disease Society of America’s Massachusetts/Rhode Island Chapter.
 Amy also volunteers as a Member for the Juvenile Substance Abuse and Mental Health Task Force at the Norfolk County Sheriff’s Office.
-Amy also serves in several leadership positions at the Massachusetts Medical Society.
+Amy has served in several leadership positions at the Massachusetts Medical Society.

 Amy is an educator who can communicate about complex medical-legal issues in easy to understand terms.
 She loves teaching patients, trainees, attorneys, juries and other Medical Experts.
 She sees patients at Fenway Health in Boston.